To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The Salter EK5876 Digital Air Fryer isn’t the most hi-tech air fryer you can buy, nor does it offer every function that some air fryers can.
 Still, what it does, it does well: it gives a solid cooking performance with enough space for most, if not all, foods, and has a useful range of presets, all at a price point that’s affordable.

-It’s a good fit for a small family, or household on a budget, and it could help save money on energy bills if you’re not routinely cooking enough food to fill an oven.
+It’s a good fit for a small family or a household on a budget, and it could help save money on energy bills if you’re not routinely cooking enough food to fill an oven.
 In an ideal world, it would be robust enough to withstand dishwasher cleaning but, given all its other pluses, that’s a minor quibble.

 Read more